Cerenia/DC_Topos/README.md

 ### Partial drawings

 The visualiser is able to handle partial graphs.
-To do this you can trim the Networkx graph and pass the updated graph to the ".draw_topology()" function.
+To do this you can trim the Networkx graph and pass the updated graph to the `draw_topology()` function.
 ```
     import networkx as nx
     from DC_Topos.Topologies.fatTree import FatTree